Location: | Classroom: King 260 |

 Other in-class activities will involve breaking up into small groups to answer questions or to work on programming exercises.

-Most weeks will include an in-class lab activity.
+Most weeks will include one or more in-class lab activities.
 Friday coding labs will be due by Tuesday night of the following week.
 Late lab submissions will not be accepted.
 Labs are intended to facilitate in-class discussion of concepts and coding strategies.
 Therefore, attendance is required in order to receive credit.
 Some non-coding activities will be graded entirely on the basis of attendance.
 You are encouraged to read the lab descriptions before class on Friday, but you should not complete the labs in advance.

-Each Wednesday I will ask you to submit a "muddiest point" reflection highlighting concepts that were unclear from the reading or lecture.
+I will occasionally ask you to submit a "muddiest point" reflection highlighting concepts that were unclear from the reading or lecture.

 There will be approximately four programming assignments over the course of the semester.
 Programming assignments in this course will be implemented in Java.
 Programs will be graded on correctness, efficiency, documentation, and overall code quality.
 All submissions must conform to the CS240 Style Guide.